rehierl/html-outliner-spec/issue-inner-sce.md

 ## [Steps 4.5.4 and 4.5.5 of the Outline Algorithm](./outliner-steps.md)

-1. 4.5.4. - Let current section be the last section in the outline of the current outline target element.
+1. step 4.5.4. - Let current section be the last section in the outline of the current outline target element.
-1. 4.5.5. - Append the outline of the sectioning content element being exited to the current section.
+1. step 4.5.5. - Append the outline of the sectioning content element being exited to the current section.
 1. note - 4.5.5. does not change which section is the last section in the outline
 1. note - 4.5.5. does not change the reference to the current section